 The new airbags.

 Volvo’s pedestrian airbag is designed for front-end auto-pedestrian crashes (a pedestrian or bicyclist struck by a vehicle).
 If the car detects a pedestrian crossing in front of it, it alerts the driver and automatically applies the brakes.
 If the worst happens, the car performs other actions designed to prevent the pedestrian from being killed or serious injured.
 The hood of the car automatically lifts up, shielding the pedestrian from the majority of the windshield and providing a safer landing platform.
 At the same time, an airbag deploys over the hood and windshield of the car, reducing the chances that the pedestrian will be seriously injured.

 There are other designs in the works, as well, including airbags that deploy not to protect passengers or pedestrians from striking hard surfaces but that are actually designed to reinforce the integrity of the car to prevent structural collapses during a roll over.

-Some of these designs really do demonstrate that car manufacturers and regulators are working hard to find new ways to protect passengers and pedestrians involved in car accidents and crashes.
+Some of these designs really do demonstrate that car manufacturers and regulators are working hard to find new ways to protect passengers and pedestrians involved in car accidents.
 There are cases, however, where air bags that are defective can cause serious injuries or deaths, either from unneeded deployments or because they fail when they are needed.
 In such cases, calling a defective airbag attorney to see if you have a good chance of winning a lawsuit is something to consider.